agntcy/acp-spec/docs/README.md

 The agent supports threads, interrupts, and callback.

 It declares schemas for input, output, and config:
-* As input it expects the next message of the chat from the user
+* As input, it expects the next message of the chat from the user
-* As outout it produces the next message of the chat from the agent
+* As output, it produces the next message of the chat from the agent
 * As config it expects the style of the email to be written.

 It supports one kind of interrupt, which is used to ask user for approval before sending the email.
 It provides subject, body, and recipients of the email as interrupt payload and expects approval as input to resume.